andrebodo/corporate_governance/README.md

 Nexis Uni:

-_search_largest_companies.csv: list of companies which has 6 columns (Security ID, PERMNO, SDATE, EDATE, SCORE, COMPANY NAME - HISTORICAL)_
+search_largest_companies.csv: _list of companies which has 6 columns (Security ID, PERMNO, SDATE, EDATE, SCORE, COMPANY NAME - HISTORICAL)_
-_search_sources.csv is a list of search source ID's (Nexis Uni URL API ID's) and human readable names for the publisher.
+search_sources.csv: _list of search source ID's (Nexis Uni URL API ID's) and human readable names for the publisher.
 This list can be constructed by consulting the Nexis Uni website to download their content listing.
 The columns are (ID, Publisher)_
-_search_terms.csv is a single column list (Term) which contains search terms that will be joined by an 'or' clause._
+search_terms.csv: _single column list (Term) which contains search terms that will be joined by an 'or' clause._

 Factiva: